 ABOUT ANN LURIE

-A full biography and description of Ann Lurie’s philanthropic philosophy and accomplishments can be found at: http://www.annlurie.com/ >>
+A full biography and description of Ann Lurie’s philanthropic philosophy and accomplishments can be found at www.annlurie.com.

-The Foundation for the National Institutes of Health (FNIH) is a non-profit, 501(c)(3) charitable organization that raises private sector funds for a broad range of scientific programs that complement and enhance the National Institutes of Health’s (NIH) priorities.
-Since 1996, the FNIH has raised more than $700 million and supported more than 400 projects.
-Click here for FNIH's Mission and Vision >>
+The Foundation for the National Institutes of Health (FNIH) is a not for profit, 501(c)(3) charitable organization that raises private sector funds for a broad range of scientific programs that complement and enhance the National Institutes of Health’s priorities.
+More information about FNIH is available at www.fnih.org.

-PLEASE DIRECT QUESTIONS TO: lurieprizeinfo [at] fnih [dot] org
+PLEASE DIRECT QUESTIONS TO: lurieprizeinfo [at] fnih [dot] org.